RDycore/RDycore/docs/common/installation.md

 can be obtained via `./config/set_petsc_settings.sh`.

-The Perlmutter system has two types of compute nodes: CPU-only and CPU-GPU nodes, and RDycore needs to be build spearately for each compute node type.
+The Perlmutter system has two types of compute nodes: CPU-only and CPU-GPU nodes, and RDycore needs to be build spearately for each type of compute node.
+The CPU-only nodes have 128 cores (2 x 64-core AMD EPYC CPUs), while the CPU-GPU nodes have 1 x 64-core AMD EPYC CPU and 4 x NVIDIA A100.
+RDycore uses PETSc's and libCEED's support of CUDA to run on Perlmutter GPUs.

+The Frontier has a single type of compute node that has 64-core AMD and 4x AMD MI250X GPUs.
+Each GPU has 2 Graphics Compute Dies (GCDs) for a total of 8 GCDs per node.
+Of the 64-core, only 56 are allocatable cores instead of 64 cores.
+RDycore uses PETSc's and libCEED's support of HIP to run on AMD GPUs.

 ### Exmaple of building and running RDycore on Perlmutter CPUs nodes